scientific-python/specs/spec-0009/index.md

     and what it means for the community
 - **Implement the governance structure**
   - Assign initial roles and responsibilities
-  - Form any necessary commiittees, councils, or boards as defined by the governance model
+  - Form any necessary committees, councils, or boards as defined by the governance model
 - **Fostering community engagement and ensuring transparency and accountability**